Admission Requirements: Masters and Ph.D

 Students entering the Master's program in Computer Science are generally expected to have a Bachelor's Degree in Computer Science or closely related discipline, with a grade point average of 3.0 out of 4.0.
-Students with a grade point average of 2.75 can be considered for Conditional Admission.
 Students who have very little computer science background should apply to Kent State as a Post-undergraduate Student (see "Types of Admission to the Master's Program" below).

 Students entering the graduate program must have completed the core components of an undergraduate computer science curriculum.
 Students are required to have successfully completed coursework equivalent to Computer Science I - Programming and Problem Solving (CS 13001), Discrete Structures (CS 23022), Computer Science II - Data Structures and Abstraction (CS 23001), Operating Systems (CS 33211), Computer Architecture (CS 35101), and Design and Analysis of Algorithms (CS 46101).
 Students should also have successfully completed coursework equivalent to Calculus I (Math 12002), Calculus II (Math 12003), and Linear Algebra (Math 21001).